Missing Fort Hood soldier's body found hanging in tree, family lawyer says

 Temple police received a medical call at 5:36 p.m. saying a male had been seen near some railroad tracks, according to the statement.
 When officers arrived, they determined the man was dead.

-Foul play isn't suspected, police said, but the investigation is ongoing.
+Foul play is not suspected, police said, but the investigation is ongoing.
 An autopsy has been ordered.

 "Our thoughts and prayers are with the Fernandes family during this challenging time," Temple Police Chief Shawn Reynolds said.

-Natalie Khawam, an attorney representing the Fernandes family, said Army police told family members about the discovery late Tuesday night.
+Natalie Khawam, who is representing the Fernandes family, said Army police told family members about the discovery late Tuesday night.
 She said the body was found hanging in a tree.

 Fernandes' backpack was with him, Khawam said, and police found the 23-year-old man's driver's license inside.

-Fort Hood officials didn't immediately respond to a request for comment Tuesday.
-The Army and the Fernandes family, from Brockton, Massachusetts, had asked the public for help in finding the missing soldier.
+Fort Hood officials did not immediately respond to a request for comment Tuesday.
+The Army and the Fernandes family, from Massachusetts, had asked the public for help in finding the missing soldier.

-In a statement late Tuesday night to The Boston Globe, Khawam said, "Our worst nightmare has happened.
-One of our own, Sergeant Elder Fernandes has been found dead today.
-We are sickened by this tragedy that has happened one too many times.
-We are heartbroken for Elder Fernandes's family.

-"We will not stop until we find out what happened to Elder," the statement said.
-"We must demand a Congressional Investigation of Ft.
-Hood.
-We must protect our soldiers!"

 The Army said a fellow soldier killed her.